Azerbaijan & Georgia Experience - 18 Days

 Sheki

-After breakfast, head to Nij village, a settlement of the Udi people who are the direct descendants of ancient Caucasian Albanians.
+After breakfast, head to Nij village – a settlement of the Udi people who are the direct descendants of ancient Caucasian Albanians.
 Most the world’s surviving Udi people call Nij home, giving the community a unique culture.
-Visit the unassuming site of a significant church and a local museum of Udi Culture.
+Visit a local church and museum of Udi culture.
 The Albanian Church (as it’s known colloquially) is a source of pride and heritage for the local Udi community.
-Continue to Sheki afterwards and enjoy a free evening.
+After, continue to Sheki, where you’ll have a free evening.

 • Day 5